dscheg/utils/regrep/README.md

 Search and replace for PATTERN in standard input using regular expression.

 Options:
-  -e, --encoding=ENCODING    Input/output ENCODING (default UTF-8)
-  -i, --ignore-case          Ignore case distinctions -v, --invert-match         Select non matching lines -o, --only-matching        Show only the part of a line matching PATTERN -n, --threads=VALUE        Number of threads (default 1) -s, --silent               Silent mode
+  -a, --match-all            Match all lines and only substitute REPLACEMENT -e, --encoding=ENCODING    Input/output ENCODING (default UTF-8) -i, --ignore-case          Ignore case distinctions -v, --invert-match         Select non-matching lines -o, --only-matching        Show only the part of a line matching PATTERN -n, --threads=VALUE        Number of threads (default 1) -s, --silent               Silent mode